Cardinals vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 11 doubles, four triples, six home runs, 33 walks and 29 RBI (74 total hits).
-He has stolen three bases.
+- Brandon Nimmo has 11 doubles, four triples, six home runs, 34 walks and 29 RBI (74 total hits).
+He's also swiped three bases.

 Nimmo Recent Games